REDMOND, WASH. - Like many new moms, Maria Vasilyeva loves watching her first child grow.

 "Yesterday she sat on her own for the first time.
-It was quite amazing to watch."
-Said Vasilyeva.
+It was quite amazing to watch," says Vasilyeva.

 But recently Vasilyeva found a new way to bond with her baby.

 Regina Greenwood is a certified educator in infant massage.
 She got into the practice after seeing positive results with her own child.

 "I saw a huge difference.
 The baby was more relaxed and he was sleeping longer and deeper and we had no digestion system issues," says Greenwood.

 Common in Europe, infant massage classes like Greenwood’s at Genetic Bond in Redmond are now becoming more prevalent in the States.

 "Babies are under a lot of stress.
 They are going through all different environmental conditions like temperature changes and sounds and lights," says Greenwood.
 "And they are incredibly sensitive to that.
 So massage helps to regulate all those new sensations."